nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

    4. Test case: Invalid command format
       1. Command: `find` <br>
          Expected: No show is found.
-Error details shown in the result display, with a result message saying <br> `Invalid command format!...`
+Error details shown in the result display, with a result message saying `Invalid command format!...`

    5. Test case: Unknown command
       1. Command: `find2` <br>
          Expected: No show is found.
-Error details shown in the result display, with a result message saying <br> `Unknown command`
+Error details shown in the result display, with a result message saying `Unknown command`

 2. Find a show (Precise Find)